sccn/sccn.github.io/workshops/EEGLAB_2022_UCSD.md

 # 2022 EEGLAB Workshop

-From November 17 to November 21, the 33nd EEGLAB workshop will be held in person at UCSD.
+From November 17 to November 21, the 34th EEGLAB workshop will be held in person at UCSD.
 The workshop will feature lectures on how to process data using EEGLAB, including scripting and the use of multiple plug-ins.
 Parallel sessions will discuss specific topics, particularly wearable EEG, deep learning and EEG, connectivity analysis, and EEG.
 The first afternoon is free for all.

 **<span style="color: red">[REGISTRATION](https://na.eventscloud.com/ereg/index.php?eventid=695311&) is now open</span>**.

 <!--[<b>Register for the free first day session, Monday June 14 here</b>](https://www.eventbrite.com/e/147847663341).

 [<b>Register for the workshop sessions, Tuesday-Friday June 15-18th here</b>](https://na.eventscloud.com/611187). **Note:** You must register twice, once for June 14th and once for June 15-18th, if you want to attend the whole event.-->

-We are looking forward to meeting you in person ...

 Below is a still-provisional program for the 2022 Virtual EEGLAB Workshop (suggestions/requests welcome).
 The workshop will be held in person.
 All hours are shown in Pacific Standard Time (PST).